skanderm/viable/README.md

 ### Setup

 Viable uses [`asdf`](https://github.com/asdf-vm/asdf) as its language version manager.
-As of this writing, we are using Elixir version `1.13.3-otp-24`.
-Set up `asdf` with the [Elixir plugin](https://github.com/asdf-vm/asdf-elixir) and run `asdf install`.
+As of this writing, we are using Elixir version `1.13.3-otp-24` and Node version `17.5.0`.
+Set up `asdf` with the [Elixir plugin](https://github.com/asdf-vm/asdf-elixir) and the [Node.js plugin](https://github.com/asdf-vm/asdf-nodejs) and run `asdf install`.
 Once Elixir is installed, run

 `mix deps.get`